programmersockson/water-flow/README.md

 # water-flow
-Model of water flow in a pipe using Voronoi diagrams and genetic algorithm
+Model of water flow in a pipe using Delaunay triangulation and genetic algorithm